AnnaMogilevskiy/TripleTen_projects/AB_testing/README.md

 ### Results

-On each step of my analysis I left comments about my findings and at the end of my project I resumed everything and wrote recommendations based on the test results to stop the test or to continue the test.
+On each step of my analysis I left comments about my findings and at the end of my project I summed up everything and wrote recommendations based on the test results to stop the test or to continue the test.

 Please have a look at the Jupyter Notebook **full version** of [A/B testing project](https://nbviewer.org/github/AnnaMogilevskiy/TripleTen_projects/blob/main/AB_testing/AB_testing_project.ipynb).